yousefomer2024/stock-app/README.md

 # Stock App 📈 (Java + SQLite + Docker)

 A simple Java application that simulates stock price tracking, persists data into an SQLite database, and runs inside Docker.
-The app periodically generates mock Dow Jones prices and stores them for later analysis.
+The app periodically generates Dow Jones prices and stores them for later analysis.

 ---